shashankkatte/ts-playground/README.md

 If we mess with the order, the structure becomes useless.

-> When we work with tuples we have a fix order of elements
+> :warning: When we work with tuples we have a fix order of elements

-### Tuples in action
+### :monkey: Tuples in action

-Head into code at `02_ts_features/06-tuples.ts`
+Head into code at [`02_ts_features/06-tuples.ts`](./02_ts_features/06-tuples.ts)

-### Tuple why do we care and when to use them?
+### Tuple - why do we care and when to use them?

-Sorry to break the news this late.
-We don't use tuples that often in real life and we will why why in a bit.
+:smirk: Sorry to break the news this late.
+We don't use tuples that often in real life and we will see why in a bit.

-Since tuple is included in the official TypeScript documentation you as a developer should at least have a passing idea about it.
+:book: Since tuple is included in the official TypeScript documentation you as a developer should at least have a passing idea about it.

 Most notably if you are working with a CSV file you might use it, but for most other scenarios you'll find better alternatives.